- As low as $211/Night

 - Condo

-Low Ocean View 2 bedroom condos in the B Building feature a view of the ocean in most rooms and all units feature an superb view from the balcony area.
+Low Ocean View 2 bedroom condos in the B Building feature a view of the ocean in most rooms and all units feature an splendid view from the balcony area.
 This condo feature a queen size bed, a full over full bunk bed, as well as a full kitchen with brand new stainless appliances, two full baths and a private balcony.
 Conveniences associated with the B building include a enormous indoor pool and hot tub area.
 Also venture over to the tennis courts, putting green, playground, lazy river, oceanfront pool, and sauna!
 Here is the building that provides all the indoor and outdoor fun one can ask for!

 During the summer, savor live entertainment at The Quarterdeck Beach Bar & Grille.